block-01/Code-from-university-and-secondary-school-assignments/README.md

 # Code from university and Secondary School assignments
-A repository for code from my University coursework (once I finish working on it)
+A repository for code from my University coursework (once I finish working on it and provided I am allowed to open source it)

 ## Programs: